Hot news on the phase structure of the SMEFT: Abstract

 \section{Abstract}

-We perform dimensional reduction of the electroweak sector of the dimension-six SMEFT to order $g^4$ in coupling constants $g$.
+We perform dimensional reduction of the dimension-six SMEFT to order $g^4$ in coupling constants $g$.
 This analysis includes one-loop contributions to kinetic terms and quartic couplings; as well as two-loop contributions, where operators such as four-fermion interactions first appear, to squared mass terms.
-Using lattice data, we also provide evidence that, in contrast with previous statements in the literature, the SMEFT may undergo a first-order phase transition even for null $|\phi|^6$ at zero temperature, where $\phi$ is the Higgs doublet.
-This opens the door to entirely unexplored directions in model building.
+Using lattice data, we provide evidence that, in contrast with previous statements in the literature, the SMEFT may undergo a first-order phase transition even for null $|\phi|^6$ at zero temperature ---where $\phi$ is the Higgs doublet--- opening the door to entirely unexplored directions in model building.
+In such case, however, our analysis implies that the phase transition is not sufficiently strong, narrowing down the new physics that allows for electroweak baryogenesis.